vahidajorloo/ansible/ping-subnet/Readme.md

-this playbook ping the whole subnet that you gave it from remote servers in inventory file.
+this playbook ping the whole subnet that you gave it from remote servers in inventory file under <check_servers> group.

 how to run: